shenhuiying2017/azure-docs.es-es/articles/iot-hub/iot-hub-java-java-c2d.md

      ms.date="09/13/2016"
      ms.author="dobett"/>

-# Tutorial: cómo enviar mensajes de la nube a un dispositivo con el Centro de IoT y Java
+# <a name="tutorial:-how-to-send-cloud-to-device-messages-with-iot-hub-and-java"></a>Tutorial: How to send cloud-to-device messages with IoT Hub and Java

 [AZURE.INCLUDE [iot-hub-selector-c2d](../../includes/iot-hub-selector-c2d.md)]

-## Introducción
+## <a name="introduction"></a>Introduction

-Centro de IoT de Azure es un servicio totalmente administrado que ayuda a habilitar la comunicación bidireccional fiable y segura entre millones de dispositivos IoT y un back-end de aplicación.
-El tutorial [Introducción al Centro de IoT] muestra cómo crear un Centro de IoT, aprovisionar la identidad de un dispositivo en él y codificar un dispositivo simulado que envía mensajes de dispositivo a nube.
+Azure IoT Hub is a fully managed service that helps enable reliable and secure bi-directional communications between millions of IoT devices and an application back end.
+The [Get started with IoT Hub] tutorial shows how to create an IoT hub, provision a device identity in it, and code a simulated device that sends device-to-cloud messages.

-Este tutorial se basa en la [introducción al Centro de IoT].
-En él se muestra cómo realizar las siguientes acciones:
+This tutorial builds on [Get started with IoT Hub].
+It shows you how to:

-- Desde el back-end de la nube de la aplicación, envíe mensajes de la nube al dispositivo en un único dispositivo a través de Centro de IoT.
+- From your application cloud back end, send cloud-to-device messages to a single device through IoT Hub.
-- Reciba mensajes de nube a dispositivo en un dispositivo.
+- Receive cloud-to-device messages on a device.
-- Desde el back-end de la nube de la aplicación, solicite confirmación de entrega (*comentarios*) para los mensajes enviados a un dispositivo desde Centro de IoT.
+- From your application cloud back end, request delivery acknowledgement (*feedback*) for messages sent to a device from IoT Hub.

-Encontrará más información sobre los mensajes de nube a dispositivo en la [Guía para desarrolladores del Centro de IoT][IoT Hub Developer Guide - C2D].
+You can find more information on cloud-to-device messages in the [IoT Hub Developer Guide][IoT Hub Developer Guide - C2D].

-Al final de este tutorial, ejecutará dos aplicaciones de consola de Java:
+At the end of this tutorial, you run two Java console applications:

-* **simulated-device**, versión modificada de la aplicación creada en la [introducción al Centro de IoT], que se conecta al Centro de IoT y recibe mensajes de nube a dispositivo.
+* **simulated-device**, a modified version of the app created in [Get started with IoT Hub], which connects to your IoT hub and receives cloud-to-device messages.
-* **send-c2d-messages**, que envía un mensaje de nube a dispositivo al dispositivo simulado mediante el Centro de IoT y luego recibe su confirmación de entrega.
+* **send-c2d-messages**, which sends a cloud-to-device message to the simulated device through IoT Hub, and then receives its delivery acknowledgement.

-> [AZURE.NOTE] El Centro de IoT ofrece compatibilidad con el SDK en muchas plataformas de dispositivos y lenguajes (incluido C, Java y Javascript), mediante los SDK de dispositivos IoT de Azure.
-Visite el [Centro para desarrolladores de IoT de Azure] para obtener instrucciones paso a paso sobre cómo conectar el dispositivo al código de este tutorial y, en general, al Centro de IoT de Azure.
+> [AZURE.NOTE] IoT Hub has SDK support for many device platforms and languages (including C, Java, and Javascript) through Azure IoT device SDKs.
+For step-by-step instructions on how to connect your device to this tutorial's code, and generally to Azure IoT Hub, see the [Azure IoT Developer Center].

-Para completar este tutorial, necesitará lo siguiente:
+To complete this tutorial, you need the following:

-+ Java SE 8. <br/> [Prepare your development environment][lnk-dev-setup] \(Preparación del entorno de desarrollo) describe cómo instalar Java para este tutorial en Windows o Linux.
++ Java SE 8. <br/> [Prepare your development environment][lnk-dev-setup] describes how to install Java for this tutorial on either Windows or Linux.

-+ Maven 3. <br/> [Prepare your development environment][lnk-dev-setup] \(Preparación del entorno de desarrollo) describe cómo instalar Maven para este tutorial en Windows o Linux.
++ Maven 3.  <br/> [Prepare your development environment][lnk-dev-setup] describes how to install Maven for this tutorial on either Windows or Linux.

-+ Una cuenta de Azure activa.
-En caso de no tener ninguna, puede crear una cuenta de evaluación gratuita en tan solo unos minutos.
-Para más información, consulte [Evaluación gratuita de Azure][lnk-free-trial].
++ An active Azure account.
+(If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].)

-## Recepción de mensajes en el dispositivo simulado
+## <a name="receive-messages-on-the-simulated-device"></a>Receive messages on the simulated device

-En esta sección, modificará la aplicación de dispositivo simulado que creó en el tutorial de [introducción IoT Hub de Azure] para recibir mensajes de la nube a un dispositivo desde IoT Hub.
+In this section, you modify the simulated device application you created in [Get started with IoT Hub] to receive cloud-to-device messages from the IoT hub.

-1. Con un editor de texto, abra el archivo simulated-device\\src\\main\\java\\com\\mycompany\\app\\App.java.
+1. Using a text editor, open the simulated-device\src\main\java\com\mycompany\app\App.java file.

-2. Agregue la siguiente clase **MessageCallback** como una clase anidada dentro de la clase **aplicación**.
-El método **execute** se invoca cuando el dispositivo recibe un mensaje del Centro de IoT.
-En este ejemplo, el dispositivo siempre notifica el centro que ha completado el mensaje:
+2. Add the following **MessageCallback** class as a nested class inside the **App** class.
+The **execute** method is invoked when the device receives a message from IoT Hub.
+In this example, the device always notifies the hub that it has completed the message:

     ```
     private static class MessageCallback implements